jonbarrow/CemUI/README.md

 # CemuManager
-A small launcher for the Cemu WiiU emulator made with Electron
+A small launcher for the Cemu WiiU emulator made with Electron You can reach us (the developers) on Discord here https://discord.gg/WYVnFEQ

 ## What is it?
 CemuManager is a small launcher "hub" that stores your Cemu games in a nice easy-to-access fashion.